istio/istio.io/content/en/about/contribute/github/index.md

 the master branch, you can apply the `cherrypick/release-1.4` label in order to merge this change to the `release-1.4` branch.

-Once your initial PR is merged, automation creates a new PR in the release branch which includes your changes.
+When your initial PR is merged, automation creates a new PR in the release branch which includes your changes.
 You may need to add a comment to the PR that reads `@googlebot I consent` in order to satisfy the `CLA` bot that we use.